-Trump demands apology from 'very rude' cast of Hamilton show
+Trump blasts 'Hamilton' cast as 'rude'; creator Miranda says he's 'proud'

 A show spokesman said Pence stood in the hallway outside the entrance to the auditorium and heard the full remarks, the New York Times reported.

-The incident in the theater happened the same day that Trump picked three conservative loyalists to lead his national security and law enforcement teams, setting his administration up to take a hard line confronting Islamist militancy and curbing illegal immigration.

-"Hamilton" is a musical biography of Alexander Hamilton, who rose to become the right-hand man of General George Washington, as well as a key figure in the creation of the U.S. financial system and the creator of the U.S. Coast Guard.
+"Hamilton" is a hip-hop-infused musical that tells the story of Alexander Hamilton, a penniless immigrant who rose to become the right-hand man of General George Washington, as well as a key figure in the creation of the U.S. financial system and the creator of the U.S. Coast Guard.
 He was killed in an 1804 duel with Burr.

 The actor Dixon fired back at Trump's allegations of harassment.

 "@realDonaldTrump conversation is not harassment sir.
 And I appreciate @mike_pence for stopping to listen," he tweeted in response to Trump's Tweet.
-The show's award-winning creator, Lin-Manuel Miranda, said he was proud of the cast.

 "Proud of @HamiltonMusical.
 Proud of @BrandonVDixon, for leading with love.
 And proud to remind you that ALL are welcome at the theater," Miranda wrote on Twitter.

+"The arrogance and hostility of the Hamilton cast to the Vice President elect ( a guest at the theater) is a reminder the left still fights,” wrote Gingrich, who is viewed as a possible pick for Trump's cabinet.

+Kellyanne Conway, Trump's campaign manager, wrote on Twitter that Pence had deserved "respect and a peaceful night out with his nephew and daughter" at the theater.

-(Reporting by Brendan O'Brien and Timothy McLaughlin; Writing by Alistair Bell; Editing by Mary Milliken)
+Reporting by Brendan O'Brien in Milwaukee, Timothy McLaughlin in Chicago and Alex Dobuzinskis in Los Angeles; Writing by Alistair Bell; Editing by Mary Milliken and Leslie Adler